silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 Set the packet length, by default the packet length is 16 bytes, but we can also set the packet length, please note that should keep the same length setting on both of transmitter and receiver.
 Otherwise, the reception error will occur.

     rftest setTxLength 32
-Set the payload content.
+Set the content of payload.

     rftest setPayload 0 2 3 4 5 6
-Print all the payload content.
+Print all the content of payload.

     rftest printTxPacket

 #### PER Test

-Please find the rftest_common.h file in rftest folder and modify the definition for the trigger PIN and PORT according your hardware.
-In demo project, GPIO PA5 is used for PER test.
+Please find the `rftest_common.h` file in rftest folder and modify the definition of the trigger PIN and PORT based on your own hardware.
+In this demo project, the GPIO PA5 is used for PER test.

     rftest perRX 1000 100000
 Get the RX counters and status